Skip to Main Content

 With a national and international reputation for excellence, Scots College is a world-class independent school with a strong Presbyterian Heritage.
 It is a fully co-education, IB World School in the eastern suburbs of Wellington, New Zealand, and comprises three schools in one: Junior (Years 1-6), Middle (Years 7-10), and Senior (Years 11-13).
 We provide our students with an excellent and holistic education within a vibrant learning environment with the aim of allowing them to contribute as global citizens who think creatively, reason critically, communicate effectively, and develop the necessary skills to learn.
 For life.

-Applications close on Friday 11 July 2025 and are to include a covering letter and current CV (detailing at least the last five years of employment history).
+Applications close on Friday 29 August 2025 and are to include a covering letter and current CV (stating least the last five years of work history and providing details of at least two recent referees).
 Applications are to be submitted electronically to:

 PO Box 15 064, Miramar